NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] NumberofUnits defines the number of similar dwelling units represented by the HPXML ``Building`` element.
          EnergyPlus simulation results will be multiplied by this value.
          For example, when modeling :ref:`bldg_type_bldgs`, this allows modeling *unique* dwelling units, rather than *all* dwelling units, to reduce simulation runtime.
+         Note that when NumberofUnits is greater than 1, a few capabilities are not currently supported:

+         \- Dehumidifiers

+         \- Ground-source heat pumps

+         \- HVAC maximum power ratio schedules for variable speed hvac systems (see :ref:`schedules_detailed`)

   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
   .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8 ft.
          If one is provided, the other is calculated using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight + ConditionedCrawlspaceVolume.